 Cherokee Tribal Member Wants Tribe To Vote On Same-Sex Marriage

-Cherokee Tribal Member Wants Tribe To Vote On Same-Sex Marriage - NewsOn6.com - Tulsa, OK - News, Weather, Video and Sports - KOTV.com Nearly 13 years ago, the couple tried to get a marriage license from the Cherokee Nation and got turned away.
+Cherokee Tribal Member Wants Tribe To Vote On Same-Sex Marriage - News9.com - Oklahoma City, OK - News, Weather, Video and Sports Nearly 13 years ago, the couple tried to get a marriage license from the Cherokee Nation and got turned away.
 The tribe even went so far as to ban gay marriage.

 Add your comments below